tonymorony/nspv_pywallet/README.md

 pip packages needed:

-* `pip3 install setuptools wheel slick-bitcoinrpc fake-useragent ttkthemes`
+* `pip3 install setuptools wheel slick-bitcoinrpc fake-useragent ttkthemes requests ast`

 ## Starting:

-* Put wallet files to same folder with komodod or put komodod to the same folder with wallet (komodod should support nSPV)
+* Put wallet files to same folder with komodod or libnspv executable (komodod version should support nSPV mode)
+*

-* Specify chain ticker as cli arg on start.
-For now KMD and ILN supported:
+* Specify executable to be used(komodod or nspv) and chain ticker as cli arg on start.
+For now KMD and ILN chains are supported:
-`python3 main.py KMD` or `python3 main.py ILN`
+`python3 main.py nspv KMD` or `python3 main.py komodod ILN`

 If daemon wasn't started - wallet will start it for you.
 If daemon was started as nSPV superlight client - wallet should start fine as well.